Jack-J-Young/open_c_lua_pngdec/README.md

-bare bones PNG decoder in lua for open computers mod
+Png file reader and renderer in lua, made for [Open Computers](https://ocdoc.cil.li/)